 The novel coronavirus was first isolated from patients with pneumonia, connected to the cluster of acute respiratory illness cases from Wuhan, China.
 Genetic analysis revealed its close relation to SARS-CoV and genetic clusters within the genus Betacoronavirus, forming a distinct clade in lineage B of the subgenus Sarbecovirus together with two bat-derived SARS-like strains.
 Since December 2019, COVID-19 has been spreading rapidly throughout the World.
 You can follow live evolution of the infection on the WHO Coronavirus Disease (COVID-19) Dashboard.

-Thanks to our internal expertise on molecular diagnostic solutions for infectious diseases, we have been able to bring tests rapidly to the market.
+Thanks to our internal expertise on molecular diagnostic solutions for infectious diseases, we have been able to bring diagnostic tests rapidly to the market.
 We are very proud to participate in the fight against this pandemic with multiple molecular diagnostic tests (now CE-IVD).

 Gastrointestinal infections (GI infections) are caused by viral, bacterial or parasitic microorganisms.
 They are the source of gastroenteritis and inflammation of gastrointestinal tract, symptoms of which include abdominal pain, vomiting and diarrhea often leading to potentially dangerous dehydration.

 In the case of gastrointestinal infections, typical bacterial pathogens include E. coli, Salmonella, Shigella and Campylobacter.
 Additionally, norovirus, rotavirus and adenovirus are most likely to cause viral infections.
 While parasitic infections can stem from a variety of pathogens like Giardia lamblia and Cryptosporidium spp.